The Korn Ferry Charitable Foundation is delighted

 Applicants to the Lester Korn Scholarship Program must be:

-Dependent children or legal wards of the following individuals are ineligible to participate: Korn Ferry’s corporate executive leadership team, line of business leaders, regional and market presidents; Korn Ferry Charitable Foundation’s directors, members and officers; and such others as Korn Ferry Charitable Foundation deems appropriate.
+Children or legal wards of the following individuals are ineligible to participate: Korn Ferry’s corporate executive leadership team, line of business leaders, regional and market presidents, country and office leaders; Korn Ferry Charitable Foundation’s directors, members, and officers; and such others as Korn Ferry Charitable Foundation deems appropriate.
+If you have any questions regarding eligibility requirements, please reach out to firstname.lastname@example.org.

 Up to fifty scholarships will be awarded each year.
 The scholarship award is US $10,000.